rickfast/consul-client/README.md

 agentClient.register(8080, 3L, serviceName, serviceId); // registers with a TTL of 3 seconds
 agentClient.pass(serviceId); // check in with Consul, serviceId required only.  client will prepend "service:" for service level checks.
+// Note that you need to continually check in before the TTL expires, otherwise your service's state will be marked as "critical".
 ```

 ### Example 2: Find available (healthy) services.